Nickolay-Martynenko/Photonuclear-Interactions-in-EAS/README.md

-# Readdressing the Contribution of Photonuclear Reactions to the Muon Content of Extensive Air Showers: A Heuristic Approach
+# Readdressing the contribution of photonuclear reactions to the muon content of extensive air showers: a heuristic approach

 **Nickolay S. Martynenko**<sup>1, 2, *</sup>